aws/awsui-documentation/components/time-input.md

 > Specifies whether to enable a browser's autocomplete functionality for this input.
 > In some cases it might be appropriate to disable autocomplete (for
 > example, for security-sensitive fields).
+To use it correctly, set the `name` property.

 Type: Boolean